What Helps for Vertigo

 Uncover the culprits.

-How Do You Figure It Out?
+How Do You Figure Out Food Intolerances?

-“There are many different types of elimination diets, including the low-FODMAPs diet, the few foods diet, the rare foods diet, fasting and more.”(18)
+“There are many different types of elimination diets, including the low-FODMAPs diet, the few foods diet, the rare foods diet, fasting, and more.”(18)

 Reference #18 in the reference and resources section links you to a quick article that gives a nice overview of common elimination diets.